All Episodes

 Oh.

-So you better prepare yourself for that border security is going to mean one thing, and that is the impression is going to be created that we've finally gotten a handle on illegals succeeding in getting into the country.
+Border security is going to mean one thing, and that is the impression is going to be created that we've finally gotten a handle on illegals succeeding in getting into the country.

-That's how it's gonna be defined.
+That's how it's going to be defined.

 I could be wrong in it, but I just don't see it at all.